-What makes the best buy to let properties so great?
-And which properties give the best return on your investments?
+What makes the best buy to let properties so great and which properties give the best return on investment?

 Property is no longer a short-term gamble on quick capital growth gains… For many investors it has gone full circle and is now back to how it should have always been…. all about the cash flow and the security of the asset.

 Arguably therefore with cash flow in mind, one of the most important factors when considering property as an investment is the rental yield.